buzz4rd4/scissormc/README.md

 [See here for a more detailed tutorial](DEVELOPING_A_MULTITHREAD_PLUGIN.md)

-If your plugin already has support for Folia it is highly likely that it will already work with ShreddedPaper without any changes.
+If your plugin already has support for Folia it is highly likely that it will already work with Scissormc without any changes.
 If you have a Folia check similar to the following:
 ```java
 try {